-Construction of the terminal project was started in February 2007 and was completed on fast-track in 37 months by March 2010.
+Construction of the airport terminal was started in February 2007 and completed on fast-track in 37 months, by March 2010.

-The project involved modernisation of the runway and aprons.
-The third 4.4km long, 11/29 runway was built in September 2008 to support the expansion.
+The project also involved modernisation of the runway and aprons.
+The third 4.4km-long 11/29 runway was built in September 2008 to support the expansion.

 The nine-storey terminal building has two piers of 1.2km each.
 The T3 has six common check-in islands with 168 check-in counters.
 It has 95 immigration counters of which 49 are outbound.
 Three of the 78 aerobridges are suitable to support A380 size aircraft.

 The apron area is about 6.7 million square feet.
-Security is maintained using about 3,000 security cameras and CCTVs across the airport.
-The terminal is installed with about 800 flight information display systems and 8,000 speakers.
+Security is maintained using 3,000 security cameras and CCTV across the Indira Gandhi airport.
+The terminal is installed with 800 flight information display systems and 8,000 speakers.

 A 100-room transit hotel serves the international and domestic passengers.
 The terminal has a seven MLD drinking water and ten MLD wastewater treatment plants.
 The terminal is well connected by the Delhi metro railway and an eight-lane approach roadway.